ForBioPhylogenomics/tutorials/divergence_time_estimation_with_snp_data/README.md

 <a name="q4"></a>

 * **Question 4:** You should be able to estimate the time required for the analysis by comparing the first column of the output in file `run_snapp.out`, which reports the current MCMC iteration, with the time that the analysis has already been running.
 After a minute, the MCMC should have reached around iteration 3,000, which means that about half an hour will be required to complete the 100,000 iterations that we specified as the length of the MCMC.
-After about 6,000 iterations, the last column of the output in file `run_snapp.out` should also give an estimate of the run time required for 1 million generations.
+After about 6,000 iterations, the last column of the output in file `run_snapp.out` should also give an estimate of the run time required for 1 million iterations.
 Dividing this by ten should also result in a projected run time of around half an hour.

 <a name="q5"></a>